SFWRITER.COM > Nonfiction > AI and Sci-Fi: My, Oh, My!

 that warning bell very loudly in own 1998 Hugo Award-nominated novel

-there's still a possibility of a non-zero-sum, win-win concordant between
+there's still a possibility of a non-zero-sum, win-win concordance

 And although it's perhaps true, as Google co-founder Sergey Brin